 Other victims wrestled with emotional wounds.
 Five-year-old Fernando Vasquez-Prada, who watched Japanese marines butcher his mother, father, and three brothers, refused to speak for two years.
 “I could not talk,” he later said, “could not say a word.”
 Scores more struggled to understand the level of barbarity inflicted upon them.
 “It was just total hatred and savagery,” explained Juan Jose P. Rocha, whose mother was killed by shrapnel.
 “You cannot explain it.”

-This story was originally published in the December 2018 issue of World War II magazine.
-Subscribe here.
+This article originally appeared in the December 2018 issue of World War II magazine.